-Typically a single large thyroid nodule accompanied by clinical and biochemical hyperthyroidism.
+A toxic thyroid adenoma is typically a single large thyroid nodule accompanied by clinical and biochemical hyperthyroidism.

 Diagnosis confirmed by thyroid scan demonstrating a hot area and suppression of extranodular thyroid tissue.